 If you are in need of a natural expectorant – whether due to a common cold, flu, a hard-to-shake cough, or another mucus-related illness – pine needle tea is a must-have herbal medicine.
 As we’ve mentioned, pine needles shikimic acid is used to produce industralized influenza medications.
 Why not take the natural way with herbal tea?

 Breathing in the fragrant steam before you drink your pine needles tea, or making yourself a steam inhalation will greatly help your sinuses, throat, and lungs both short and long term.

 Pine Needle Tea Helps Your Workout

 If you’re wondering what are the benefits of pine needle tea, one study on pine needles may surprise you.

 It suggests that sipping pine needle tea after exercising is a great choice!

 If you want to prevent your muscles from getting sore and would like to increase your workout effects and endurance, make sure you drink pine needles tea after your workout.

-Pine Needles Tea – A Natural Mood Booster & Brain Protector
+Pine Needle Tea – A Natural Mood Booster & Brain Protector

 The smell of pine needles gives us an instant boost of joy and peace, so it is a wonderful mood booster.

 Antioxidants and vitamin C naturally found in pine needles help our brain function properly and protect it from oxidative stress, damage, and degeneration.

 One of the most important pine needle tea health benefits is improving your cognitive functions, preventing, as well as fighting any brain damage that may come with age.

 Pine Needles Uses

 You might be wondering – all of that from a cup of pine needle tea?

 Actually, pine needles have many more health benefits and the best part is – they’re delicious and have many uses and ways of preparation.

 Let’s have a look at all the pine needle uses and best pine needle tea recipe.

-Pine Needles Tea Recipe and How To Take
+Pine Needle Tea Recipe and How To Take

 How to make pine needles tea?
 It is really as simple as it sounds.